nsrr/bestair-documentation/pages/README.md

 Please include the following text in the Acknowledgements:

 > The Best Apnea Interventions in Research (BestAIR) was supported by the National Heart, Lung, and Blood Institute (1U34HL105277) and a grant from ResMed Foundation.
 Equipment was donated by ResMed and Philips Respironics.
-The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, RFP 75N92019R002).
+The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).

 ## Data overview